1990 United States Senate election in Louisiana

-The 1990 United States Senate election in Louisiana was held on November 6, 1990.
-In a nonpartisan blanket primary, incumbent Democrat J. Bennett Johnston won re-election to a fourth term, avoiding a runoff by receiving 54% of the vote.
+The 1990 United States Senate election in Louisiana was held on October 6, 1990.
+In a nonpartisan blanket primary, incumbent Democrat J. Bennett Johnston won reelection to a fourth term, avoiding a runoff on November 6, 1990, by receiving 54% of the vote.
 Former Ku Klux Klan leader David Duke placed second, as the leading Republican challenger.

 The involvement of Duke introduced unusual party dynamics to the race.
 Weeks before the election, several nationally prominent Republicans endorsed Johnston, and trailing Republican challenger Ben Bagert dropped out, saying that he would "reluctantly" vote for the leading Democratic candidate, hoping to avoid a run-off with Duke as the sole Republican.